 Choosing a Heating System for your Swimming Pool.

 Swimming pool running costs are a common question.
-There is no exact answer to “how much does it cost to run a pool” but this should help give you a guide.
+There is no exact answer to “how much does it cost to run a swimming pool” but this should help give you a guide.

 Compass can use a heat exchanger to connect to any hot water source, including ground source heat pumps or even wood pellet heating!
 The source must be capable of producing 60°C water temperature to work effectively during the seasons you want to swim.

-The hybrid system will monitor the outside air temperatures and heat output from the primary source.
-If this drops below a set threshold, the system will automatically switch to the alternative source.
+The hybrid system will monitor the outside air temperatures and heat output from the primary source, and if it drops below a set threshold, the system will automatically switch to the alternative source to maintain the water temperature.
 This gives the best of both worlds: energy savings where available, but a constant pool temperature when you need it.